raspberrypilearning/shakespearean-insult-generator/worksheet.md

   insult = "Thou" + word_a + " " + word_b + word_c
   ```

   See if you can work out where to *concatenate* in more spaces to make the insult display properly.
+You could even concatenate a `"!"` onto the end of your insult if you like.

 1. Save and run your program using `F5`.
 You should see a random insult appear!